-Profiles addresses the relationship between spectacle and loss.
+Profiles addresses the relationship between spectacle and loss in photojournalism.
 Sidestepping the representational remit of conventional war photography, it reflects on the visibility of civilian casualties of the Iraq War and the paucity of such images.

 As a series of failed photographs, these monochrome portraits point to blanks in the visual record.

-Profiles, 2011-12.
-10 x 8 inch photographic transparencies on discarded hospital X-ray light boxes; dimensions variable.
+Profiles, 2012.
+Photographic transparencies on discarded hospital X-ray light boxes; 8 x 10 inches each.

 "…a national melancholia, understood as a disavowed mourning, follows upon the erasure from public representations of the names, images, and narratives of those the US has killed.
 On the other hand, the US’s own losses are consecrated in public obituaries that constitute so many acts of nation-building. […] The differential allocation of grievability that decides what kind of subject is and must be grieved, and which kind of subject must not, operates to produce and maintain certain exclusionary conceptions of who is normatively human: what counts as a livable life and a grievable death?"